“Foraging” Mt. Helix

 Avocado mashed potatoes are coming to a fish dish near you…if I’m cooking.

 A healthy and perfectly balanced little side dish that I’ve been enjoying at my diner parties of late.
-The recipe forces itself into stupid simplicity.
-Cooked potatoes mashed with kosher salt and a scant 1/3 the amount of avocado…preferably Fuerte.
-That’s it.
+The recipe forces itself into simplicity.
+If you get cute or fussy with it, the balance gets thrown into the bad side of weird.

-Ain’t Nuthin’ but a “G” Thang
+Ain’t Nuthin’ But A G Thang

-As you probably know, I do mostly small parties.
-Occasionally a big party rolls by and I need some help.
-For that, I go to my long time friend and cohort, Gina Bishop.
-She brought me in on a party recently that was an 80 person luau themed buffet with hors d’oeuvres. ginajoshWe had a blast and worked our tuchus’ off, which is always a great combination for good food.
+She brought me in on a party recently that was an 80 person luau themed buffet, with hors d’oeuvres. ginajoshWe had a blast and worked our tuchus’ off, which is always a great combination for good food.
 Our styles and skill sets are almost opposite, but we are on the same page with flavor.
 Here is the menu we did for that party.
-Everything was perfect.
+Everything was perfect, but that is to be expected :-)

 Passed Appetizers: